mekkablue/EngraveOpenPaths/README.md

 1. Add an instance in *Font Info > Instances.*
 2. In the instance, add a custom parameter, property *Filter,* and value: `EngraveOpenPaths`.
 3. Export to the Adobe Fonts Folder **without overlap removal**, and without hinting.
+4. In Adobe Illustrator, set text with your font.
+5. Convert the text to outlines (Cmd-Shift-O).
+6. While Illustrator is the frontmost application, run the AppleScript *Open Paths for Engraving* from the Script menu.

 ### License